spy-js/spy-js/README.md

 Tracing in spy-js is session based.
 When you open spy-js UI, it creates a new session for you.
 You can open as many websites/sessions as you like while having just a single spy-js server running.
 Having said that, you can also start multiple spy-js servers on different ports if you need to.
 Once spy-js UI is opened in a browser of your choice, the first thing you see is new session configuration dialog.

 ### Global session
 You can start global session without specifying any configuration just be clicking "start session" button in the start-up dialog.
 The session will trace all scripts from proxied traffic using default configuration parameters.
-In order to work, global session needs spy-js to work in [system proxy mode](#system-proxy) because it has to capture all traffic from all open browsers, hence the name "global".

 After starting a global session, at any moment you can change its configuration by clicking "configure" icon at the bottom right corner of the screen and modifying [session configuration code](#configuration).
 Please note that your changes to the global session configuration will only be saved temporarily until your browser window with spy-js UI is refreshed.
 To use persistent configuration files for your sessions, save your configuration file somewhere and reuse it later by entering or selecting its path on the start-up dialog.
 Recommended place to save the file is in your project folder, recommended name is spy.js; you can also consider checking it in your VCS to share across your team.